-However," not all property is good property" for superannuation or personal investment and not all forms of investment in the property market by superannuation funds has proven to be prudent or profitable!
+However," not all property is good property" for superannuation or personal investment and not all forms of investment in the property market by individuals or superannuation funds has proven to be prudent or profitable!

-I refer of course mainly to indirect property investment through AXS listed Property Trusts whose performance overall within the last two years has ranged from frightful to disastrous![ I will not even comment on some of the superannuation "Train Wrecks" and its long term social consequences left by so called "Financial Engineers"].
-Frozen or destroyed listed and unlisted property, share and mortgage funds under the banner of City Pacific, Centro, Storm Financial, Premium and Howard readily spring to mind [ and should not readily be forgotten!] .
+I refer of course mainly to indirect property investment through AXS listed Property Trusts whose performance overall last decade has ranged from dull to disastrous![ I will not even comment on some of the superannuation "Train Wrecks" and its long term social consequences left by so called "Financial Engineers"]; Frozen or destroyed listed and unlisted property, share and mortgage funds under the banner of City Pacific, Centro, Storm Financial, Premium and Howard readily spring to mind [ and should not readily be forgotten!] .

 So, if you are in the fortunate position of managing your own Superannuation Fund or investment affairs or a professional who advises and manages such funds and believe a "small ticket" income producing property would add balance and profit to a particular fund, but lack expert Real Estate qualifications and acquisition experience, "MAY I BE OF ASSISTANCE?"